armoredNorth27/WebDev-FirstUseOfMongo/README.txt

 2) Open up the newly extracted file and create an empty folder inside of it.
 It doesn't really matter what you call it, I suggest using 'database', but that's up to you.
-I'm sorry I didn't provide one already, but the assignment specifications said not to include any database folder and I'm not sure if that also meant empty ones.
-This will be the only folder that you have to manually make so I hope it's not an issue.

 3) Open up 2 different terminals of your choice.
 These can be done either in VS-Code or through opening up some command prompts.